-- between 16 and Pension Credit qualifying age
+- be between 16 and Pension Credit qualifying age

-- pregnant, or a carer, or a lone parent with a child under-seven or, in some cases, unable to work because you’re sick or disabled
+- be either pregnant, a carer, a lone parent with a child under five or, in some cases, unable to work because you’re sick or disabled

-You don’t need a permanent address, for example, you can still claim if you sleep rough or live in a hostel or care home.
-Find out more information about homelessness at the following link:
+You don’t need a permanent address.
+You can still claim if you sleep rough or live in a hostel or care home.

-Also, you qualify if you’re age 19 or younger, in full-time secondary education (including A levels) and one of the following:
+You will also be eligible to continue receiving Income Support if you’re aged 19 or younger, in full-time secondary education (including A levels) and are one of the following:

 - a parent